 To make a reservations call + 34 958 535790

 Other typical seasonal produce in Andalusia are boniatos or sweet potatoes, we get the first mandarins and oranges of the season.
 Caquis known in english as Persimmon come into season too.

-Grapes, pears and figs are also produced locally in these months too.
-The almond harvest has just been collected ready for all the turron production over Christmas.
+Grapes, pears and figs are also grown locally too.
+At the same time the almond harvest is collected.
+Just in time for the turron production over Christmas.

 Have your tried any typical Autumn dishes in Spain?

 You had me at porcini croquettes!
 Love your blog Molly and this post is delicious!

 This Autumn menu was really special.
 An I thought I didnt like mushrooms ; )